Rahmenordnung/toy_storie_shop/README.md

 The page is made for any investor/client that is interested in seeing tha sales report of their bussines, or their rival, etc As a client I have a special interest in knowing more about this Toys company.
 I have bought some products from them and I want to track where and when all the products batch was sold.
 I would like to compare how many products of this tipe were bought from this Company.
-As a investor I am interesting in seying how the sales volumes distribute along a time distribution so I can build a marketing plan for my investition.
+As a investor I am interesting in seeing how the sales volumes distribute along a time distribution so I can build a marketing plan for my investition.

 __Example 2__

-Is also made for the managers of the company , with the intention of expanding the shops, or to improve their products, etc. The lead board can easily find time patterns of better time when to sell their products, they can explore the map and plan promotions of their products in new geographical areas.
-They also can analyse how the sale of new productucts have evolved and if it worth it to keep on saling or if their prsent looses for the business.
+Is also made for the managers of the company, with the intention of expanding the shops, or to improve their products, etc. The lead board can easily find time patterns of better time when to sell their products, they can explore the map and plan promotions of their products in new geographical areas.
+They also can analyse how the sale of new productucts have evolved and if it worths to keep on selling or if their present losses for the business.

 __Example 3__

-Last but not least is created for anybody, manufacturer, importer, wholesaler interested in seeing how a medium toy company spread their products around world, and the level of sales that they have.
+Last, but not least is created for anybody, manufacturer, importers, wholesalers interested in seeing how a medium toy company spread their products around world, and the level of sales that they have.
 As a possible client, or retailer I want to see if they are selling products in my area or they will, what type of toys they have in the deposit, how many they sell in a specific period or in average.

 ---